Cyclododecatriene: Properties

-Application
+Applications

 Cyclododecatriene is the raw material for the production of dodecanedioic acid (4) through hydrogenation to cyclododecane (2) followed by air oxidation in the presence of boric acid at elevated temperatures to a mixture of the alcohol (3a) and the ketone (3b).
 In the final step this mixture oxidized further by nitric acid:

 The alcohol (3a) and the ketone (3b) can be purified from the alcohol/ketone mixture under different reaction conditions.
 Pure cyclododecanol (3a) can be produced from the hydrogenation of the mixture in the presence of a copper-chromium catalyst at 30 MPa and 160 °C. Pure cyclododecanone (3b) can be produced through the dehydrogenation of the mixture over copper or copper-chromium catalysts on an active support at a temperature range of 230–245 °C and atmospheric pressure.
 Pure cyclododecanone can then be converted into cyclododecanone oxime, which yields laurolactam after Beckmann rearrangement.
 Laurolactam is the precursor to several plastics, such as polyamide 12, which is also known as nylon 12.

 Cyclododecatriene (in its usual trans,trans,cis-isomer) has also been used to produce the flame retardant hexabromocyclododecane (HBCDD).
 This use is being curtailed due to environmental concerns.

+Al-trans CDT is a precursor to a promising woody fragrance.
+The preparative route begins with epoxidation followed conversion of the epoxide to the diene-ketone.